Point of Contact (POC)

 Create a simple health score based on how many critical roles (economic buyer, technical lead, end user, procurement) you have identified and engaged as POCs.
 Prioritize pipeline reviews and enablement efforts for deals with low POC coverage before they stall or surprise you late in the cycle.

-Partner with SalesHive for Point of Contact (POC)
+Put Point of Contact (POC) to work

 Through cold calling, our US-based SDRs quickly confirm who actually owns the problem you solve, uncover additional stakeholders, and tag those POCs appropriately in your CRM.
 Our email outreach, powered by SalesHive’s AI-driven eMod personalization engine, tailors messaging to each POC’s role and context at scale, dramatically improving response and meeting rates.